It's imperative for dog owners to know how to read dog food labels.

 This is called the Guaranteed Analysis.

-Remember that big words on the dog food packaging are just a marketing ploy to attract attention to the product and get owners to assume they are healthy, when they may not actually be; they essentially don’t mean anything.
+Remember that big words on the dog food packaging are just a marketing ploy to attract attention to the product and get owners to assume they are healthy when they may not actually be; they essentially may not even mean anything at all.

 - Premium or Super Premium